 Responsibility for Athona’s anti-slavery initiatives is as follows:

-The Managing Director has ultimate responsibility for enforcement of the policy throughout Athona.
+The Founder has ultimate responsibility for enforcement of the policy throughout Athona.
 The Modern Slavery Act Policy Statement has been written in response to the findings of our risk assessments within our business activities and to demonstrate an organisation wide commitment to act ethically within the law.

 Policy effectiveness and review

 The policies will be reviewed by the Finance Director, Associate Director of Quality & HR Manager at least annually, or sooner if necessary following any major supply chain or organisational changes.

 Finance Director, Associate Director of Quality & HR Manager have undertaken the necessary risk assessments on behalf of Athona.